CostaLab/talklr/README.md

 # _talklr_ uncovers ligand-receptor mediated intercellular crosstalk

+**This is a custom version of the package talkLR which allows the usage of custom Ligand Receptor interaction resource.**

 talklr (intercellular cross**TALK** using **L**igand-**R**eceptor)uses Kullback-Leibler divergence, a concept from inforamtion theory, to uncover interesting ligand-receptor interactions among multiple cell types in single cell RNA-seq data.
 This is an R package for talklr, so that you can integrate talklr analysis into your any existing scRNA-seq bioinformatic workflow.
 To install talklr R package, you need to first install the _devltools_ R package, then run:

 ```r
 library(devtools)
 install_github("yuliangwang/talklr")